pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 /var/log/tower/
 ```

-Also there is some logging within evm.log located /var/www/miq/vmdb/log/
+Also there is some logging within _/var/www/miq/vmdb/log/evm.log_

 Supervisord configuration for Tower is located in _/etc/supervisord.d/tower.ini_